-- Do public speaking.
+- Public speaking.
 Public speaking is something that a lot of people are understandably frightened of.
 But it is great for improving your confidence, connecting with new people, and making you a better business person who communicates clearly.

 - Go on a retreat.
 Retreats are different from vacations (which, to be clear, you should also be taking).
 They are a chance to engage with what you do in a different location, learn more about your industry, and get away from the daily stressors that keep you from being your best.

 - Ask for help.
 As you grow, you might begin to feel as though you do not need help from anyone else.
 But this cannot be further from the truth.
 Never be afraid to reach out to others who are at different stages than you for help.

 - Find a niche.
 Who is your audience?
 If you cannot answer this question clearly and concisely, you probably do not have a niche.
 Finding one helps you to be more focused in your efforts, targeting people in more meaningful ways.